pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 : This is your run-of-the-mill family tree software, sometimes referred to (lovingly) as a record manager.
 Most of the genealogy software currently available falls in this category.
-GEDCOM is the de facto standard for this category of software.
+<abbr title="GEnealogical Data COMmunication">GEDCOM</abbr> is the de facto
+standard for this category of software.

 Genealogy 2.0